 Your EVP answers the question: Why would a highly talented person want to work at this company?
 Currently, the number one reason candidates choose one job over another today is company culture.
 They’re explicitly looking for what makes a company an attractive place to work.
 With your EVP, you’re giving them the answers up front.

 In a recent study, 36% of job seekers said a company’s employer brand is the most important consideration in a potential new job.
 That means your EVP must be truly unique and compelling.
 When candidates are doing their homework, your employer brand needs to stand out from the competition.
-Your EVP doesn’t just tell candidates how they would benefit from working at your organization, it tells them how they would benefit more than if they took a job with your competitor.
+It doesn’t just tell candidates how they would benefit from working at your organization, it tells them how they would benefit more than if they took a job with your competitor.

 With a strong EVP, you’re even appealing to passive candidates who aren’t necessarily looking to change employment.
 A recent study revealed that 59% of US workers are likely to leave their jobs when presented with better opportunities.
 An actively-managed employer brand helps you attract talented, culturally-fitting candidates, and the EVP is an essential part of that.